nicholasverdugo/Obsidian/Grad School Research/JTML 1-24.md

 	- Model Selection #GUI not highlighting currently selected model correctly.
 	- UF_Blue: #0021A5
 	- UF_Orange: #FA4616
 	- FIXED!
-Used a Qt style sheet to set a background color for all items in the list, and then a background color for the selected items.
+Used a Qt style sheet to set a background color to default for all items in the list, and then a background color for the selected items.
 - Attempting to understand issue #31
 	-